pdennis/VA_wait_times_tracker/readme.md

 ## Data Notes
 - Not all facility IDs in the master list actively report data
-- Data collection began in February 2025
-- Raw data files are saved with the naming convention: `facility_data_[STATION_ID].xlsx`
+- Raw data files are saved with their original filenames from the VA system
-- The SQLite database maintains a normalized and cleaned version of all historical data
+- The SQLite database (`va_wait_times.db`) maintains a normalized and cleaned version of all historical data
 - Wait times are tracked separately for new and established patients
 - Data is collected daily but some facilities may update less frequently